hasnasalah/FutureEconomics/README.md

 <ul>
 <li>1 means a perfect positive correlation (both variables move in the same direction)</li>
 <li>-1 means a perfect negative correlation (both variables move in opposite directions)</li>
-</li>0 means no correlation (no predictable relationship).</li>
+<li>0 means no correlation (no predictable relationship).</li>
 <strong>Why Use Correlation in this Project?</strong>
 We use the correlation matrix to identify how closely  the key economic variables are related to each other.
 For example, if GDP and government spending are strongly correlated, it suggests that changes in government spending are likely to have a significant impact on GDP.
-The correlation matrix helps us prioritize which variables are most important to include in predictive models like OLS regression.
+The correlation matrix helps us prioritize which variables are most important to include in predictive models like OLS regression.</ul>

 <h2>Tools and Technologies</h2>
 <ul>